yb66/path_helper/README.md

 ## <a name="why-use-the-paths-d-sub-directory">WHY USE THE PATHS.D SUB DIRECTORY?</a>

-If I show you my actual set up it'll become clearer:
+Perhaps if I show you my actual set up it'll become clearer:

     $ tree ~/Library/Paths
     /Users/iainb/Library/Paths